Arushi818/Password-Manager/README.md

 2. Change the directory to the project directory
 3. Compile and run the code using the command below:
 -     python3 passwordManager.py

+- Note: You need to have MongoDB installed to be able to run the project.
+You can also additionally install Compass to visualise the database.